 Works that cannot be recovered by readers are cited in the text as personal communications.
-Personal communications include emails, text messages, online chats or direct messages, personal interviews, telephone conversations, live speeches, unrecorded classroom lectures, memos, letters, messages from nonarchived discussion groups or online bulletin boards, and so on.
+Personal communications include emails, text messages, online chats or direct messages, personal interviews, telephone conversations, live speeches, unrecorded webinars, unrecorded classroom lectures, memos, letters, messages from nonarchived discussion groups or online bulletin boards, and so on.

 Use a personal communication citation only when a recoverable source is not available.
 For example, if you learned about a topic via a classroom lecture, it would be preferable to cite the research on which the instructor based the lecture.
 However, if the lecture contained original content not published elsewhere, cite the lecture as a personal communication.